firearc7/interview-assist/documents/srs.md

 ## 2. Overall Description

 ### 2.1 Product Perspective
-The AI Interview Simulator is currently a standalone web application built with Streamlit.
-It utilizes Python modules for core functionalities like question generation, evaluation, and database interactions.
-The long-term vision includes refactoring into a microservice backend architecture.
+The AI Interview Simulator is a standalone web application built with Streamlit.
+It uses Python modules for question generation, evaluation, and database interactions.
+All logic is contained in a monolithic Streamlit app, with session state managed by Streamlit and persistent data stored in a local SQLite database.

 ### 2.2 Product Functions
 - User authentication (signup, login, logout)
-- Role/interview configuration (job role, description, difficulty, number of questions)
+- Interview configuration (job role, job description, difficulty, number of questions)
-- Dynamic question generation
+- Dynamic question generation (via LLM)
-- Real-time answer evaluation
+- Real-time answer evaluation and feedback (via LLM)
-- Feedback delivery (immediate or delayed)
 - Session management and progress tracking (view past interviews and results)
 - Database storage for user accounts and interview history

-Optional voice and video interaction are planned for future phases.

 ### 2.3 User Classes and Characteristics
 - **Job Seekers**: Individuals preparing for interviews